10 fascinating facts about Albania

 - They once had a King named Zog, and no, he was not a robot.
 He was, however the first and only king of Albania ruling from 1922-1939.

 - No means, yes, and yes, means, no. Shaking your head side to side means, yes in Albania and nodding up and down indicates, no. It does make for some comical miscommunication at times.

 - There are thousands of communist bunkers scattered throughout the countryside.
 You can even visit some that have been turned into a tourist attraction in the capital of Tirana.
 The communist dictator Enver Hoxha was extremely paranoid and these bunkers are relics left over from that time.

 - This predominantly Muslim nation refused to give up the names of Jewish people during WWII.
 Due to their code of Hospitality known as “besa”.
-They hid thousands of Jewish people saving their lives.
-This tell you so much about the incredible Albanian people.
+They hid thousands of Jewish people, saving their lives.
+This tells you so much about the incredible Albanian people.

 - Mother Theresa was an ethnic Albanian and a national hero who was born in Macedonia.
 She is the only Albanian to be awarded a Nobel peace prize.

 - There are only 3 million people living in Albania.
 That’s about the same population of Wyoming, USA.